Shop by Room ➜ Living Room ➜ Couches

 Cisco Home

-Really beautiful couches you can customize with their range of materials.
-Choose from regular foam to GOLS certified organic Dunlop latex to all feathers.
-Their Iris Linen collection is their upholstery choice that is GOTS certified organic.
+These are natural couches you can customize, with an even greater range of materials from organic to not organic at all.
+You can choose from regular polyurethane foam to GOLS certified organic Dunlop latex, to all feather stuffing.
+Their Iris Linen collection is the upholstery choice that is GOTS certified organic.
 They also use Crypton Home performance fabrics, which are free of PFAS and an overall better choice when choosing polyester fabrics.
 They also use solid wood frame, water based stains, plant based finishes, and water based glues.
 The ratings below represent their healthiest options, if you go their totally natural route.

-TFS uses both USDA certified cotton and GOTS certified organic cotton— but just because a fiber is certified organic in the field by USDA doesn’t mean it stays organic throughout processing, which is what GOTS ensures.
-I’m a little prickly about this — no one should be tricked into thinking something is healthier than it is.
+I love non toxic couch companies that have a spectrum of health options to make room for affordability and practicality, as long as they’re transparent about what materials they’re using.
+I’m a little prickly about TFS because they use both USDA certified cotton and GOTS certified organic cotton, and often conflate the two— but just because a fiber is certified organic in the field by USDA doesn’t mean it stays organic throughout processing, which is what GOTS ensures.
+No one should be tricked into thinking something is healthier than it is.
 That said, they do use GOLS certified organic latex and OEKO TEX certified wool and coconut coir, as well as healthy finishes and glues.
 I simply recommend reading the ingredients of each couch carefully and asking questions.
 They do have organic sectional couches, and organic futons, too.

-Roger and Chris make all of their non toxic furniture out of solid wood and use low-VOC glues and water-based low VOC stains, including their very pretty organic sofas.
-They also handcraft non-toxic sectionals, ottomans, and sleeper beds, with customizable health options for every layer.
-Choose between flame retardant free CertiPUR foam or GOLS certified organic latex.
+Roger and Chris make all of their non toxic sofas out of solid wood and use low-VOC glues and water-based low VOC stains.
+They’re another choice-friendly company with options ranging from flame retardant free CertiPUR foam to GOLS certified organic latex.
 They have OEKO TEX certified and PFAS free non toxic upholstery, as well as a variety of other options.
+They also handcraft non-toxic sectionals, ottomans, and sleeper beds.
 The ratings below represent their healthiest options.

 Green Row is unique in the world of natural couches: they have patterned slipcovers and a very different style than most healthy options.
 They use natural but uncertified latex, and OEKO TEX fabrics.
 These materials make them healthier than standard couches, though I didn’t get a response on what kind of wood stains, finishes, or glues they use; I assume standard low VOC because they use a low-VOC sealant on the springs inside.
 I asked if they use engineered wood; they said each couch is made differently, so you’d have to ask about each one separately. before you buy— worth an email before purchasing.
 Owned by Williams Sonoma.